gracefulife/clova-developer-guide/en/CEK/References/Clova_Home_Extension_Message.md

-﻿## Clova Home extension messages {#ClovaHomeExtMessage}
+## Clova Home extension messages {#ClovaHomeExtMessage}
-Clova Home extension messages comprise the message specifications used exclusively when the extension controlling IoT devices exchange information with CEK.
+Clova Home extension messages are exclusively used when an extension controlling IoT devices exchange information with CEK.
 This section explains the [message format](#ClovaHomeExtMessageFormat) and [interface](#ClovaHomeExtInterface) of Clova Home extension messages.

 ### Message format {#ClovaHomeExtMessageFormat}